SumeetDUTTA/Smart-Expense-Tracker-with-Predictive-Analytics/README.md

 ## Getting Started

-1. Clone the repository (access is limited to project members).
+1. Clone the repository (access restricted to project members).
 2. Install dependencies for both frontend and backend.
-3. Set up environment variables for database connections and authentication.
+3. Configure environment variables for database and authentication.
-4. Start the backend and frontend servers.
+4. Launch the backend and frontend servers.

 ## Demo

 ![Expense Dashboard Screenshot](assets/dashboard.png)

-A web-based expense management platform enhanced with machine learning for predictive financial insights.
+A web-based platform for managing expenses, enhanced with machine learning to deliver predictive financial insights.

 ## Core Features

-- **User Authentication:** Secure registration and login functionality.
+- **User Authentication:** Secure registration and login.
-- **Expense Dashboard:** Log daily expenses with details such as amount, category, date, and notes.
+- **Expense Dashboard:** Record daily expenses with details like amount, category, date, and notes.
-- **Expense Categorization:** Organize spending by categories like food, travel, utilities, entertainment, and more.
+- **Expense Categorization:** Organize spending by categories such as food, travel, utilities, entertainment, and more.
-- **Data Visualization:** Interactive charts to visualize monthly and weekly spending patterns.
+- **Data Visualization:** Interactive charts to display monthly and weekly spending patterns.

 ## Machine Learning Integration

-- **Expense Prediction:** Forecast upcoming expenses based on historical trends.
+- **Expense Prediction:** Forecast future expenses using historical data.
-- **Budget Forecasting:** Get alerts when projected spending may exceed your budget.
+- **Budget Forecasting:** Receive alerts when projected spending may exceed your budget.
-- **Anomaly Detection:** Spot and highlight unusual or unexpected spending behaviors.
+- **Anomaly Detection:** Identify and highlight unusual or unexpected spending patterns.

-> **Note:** This repository is private and intended solely for project collaborators.
+> **Note:** This repository is private and intended only for project collaborators.